slu-dss/lesson-template/.github/ISSUE_TEMPLATE/other-inquiry.md

 ---
-name: Bug report
+name: Other inquiry
-about: Create a report to help us address a problem
+about: Ask a question or give us some feedback

 ---